Russia to ease Africa’s debt burden, collaborate for development | Ghana News Agency

 Many other African leaders called for ways to resolve the conflict.

-South African President, Cyril Ramaphosa, stated that: “Negotiations and dialogue, as well as commitment to the UN Charter are necessary for a peaceful and fair resolution of conflicts”.
+South African President, Cyril Ramaphosa, stated that: “Negotiations and dialogue, as well as a commitment to the UN Charter, are necessary for a peaceful and fair resolution of conflicts”.

 “The African initiative deserves the greatest attention and it should not be underestimated,” President of the Republic of Congo, Denis Sassou Nguesso, said, calling for an end to the Russian-Ukrainian conflict.